smcpeak/smflex/flex.md

 output, so the net effect of this scanner is to copy its input file to its output with each occurrence of "username" expanded.
-In this input, there is just one rule. "username" is the *pattern* and the "printf" is the *action.* The "%%" marks the beginning of the rules.
+In this input, there is just one rule. "username" is the *pattern* and the "printf" is the *action*.
+The "%%" marks the beginning of the rules.

 Here's another simple example: